goatshriek/stumpless/INSTALL.md

 ## Generic Shell Installer
 CMake generates a shell script that can be used to install the library on systems lacking a more traditional package manager, for example Cygwin.
 Simply execute the script from the prefix where you want to install the library.
+The script is a self-extracting TGZ archive that provides the headers and library files.

 ```sh
 # you might need to do this with sudo!